itsDigvijaysing/SF_Security_Issue_Fixer/README.md

 ## Functionality

 1. Commenting all System Debugs.
+2. Finding all Fields & Objects of SOQL Query & stored it in file.
-2. Fixing Field Level Security of SOQL Operations by using USER_MODE.
+3. Fixing Field Level Security of SOQL Operations by using USER_MODE.
-3. Fixing CRUD Level Security of DML Operations by pre checking access.
+4. Fixing CRUD Level Security of DML Operations by pre checking access.
-4. Giving `With Sharing` / `Without Sharing` to component as per User Choice.
+5. Giving `With Sharing` / `Without Sharing` to component as per User Choice.
 (In Progress)

 ## Basic Things to Know